CabboShiba/KeyAuth-Server-Emulator/README.md

 **THIS IS NOT A BYPASS!**

-With this LocalHost Server (C#), you can emulate almost every features from https://KeyAuth.Win Original Client.
+With this LocalHost Server (C#), you can emulate almost every features from https://KeyAuth.Win Original Server.
 It uses API V1.0.

 There are features that may not work (like Variables).
 I have not tested them for a long time.